laitanawe/nextflow-novice/_episodes/01-getting-started-with-nextflow.md

 * **Reentrancy**: Continuous checkpoints allow workflows to resume from the last successfully executed steps.

+Nextflow DSL2 is a major revision of the Nextflow DSL:
+- Pipeline modularisation
+- Component reuse
+- Fluent definition of recurrent implementation patterns

 ## Nextflow basic concepts

 Nextflow is a workflow management system that combines a runtime environment, software that is designed to run other software, and a *programming domain specific language (DSL)* that eases the writing of computational pipelines.